Florence Mary Wilson (writer): Life

-Born in Lisburn, Co.
-Antrim to Robert Addy a mill manager, she married solicitor Fred Wilson in 1898 and lived in Bangor, County Down with whom she had six children.
+Born in Lisburn, County Antrim to Robert Addy a mill manager, she married solicitor Fred Wilson in 1898 and lived in Bangor, County Down with whom she had six children.
 Wilson was a regular contributor to the Irish Homestead, Northern Whig, and other papers.
 She was a friend of Alice Milligan and Alice Stopford Green.
 Wilson wrote the ballad, The Man from God Knows Where in 1918 about Thomas Russell.
 She wrote a volume of poetry The Coming of the Earls which was republished frequently and was popular in America.